RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Bowen LJ
         - Asks how long afterwards you can claim that you contracted the disease after use, not forever
         - Contract is not with the whole world, it is an offer to the world, contract is with those who perform 3 balls daily 2 weeks.
-        - Should not need to notify offerer to accept, if you lose dog and put poster, you don’t need to write to confirm acceptance in searching for dog - conduct
+        - Should not need to notify offerer to accept, if you lose dog and put poster, you don't need to write to confirm acceptance in searching for dog - conduct
-        - Consideration defined in Selwyn’s Nisi Prius (8th ed), p 47, which is cited and adopted by Tindal CJ, in the case Laythoarp v Bryant (1836) 2 Bing (NC) 735; claim made by the promisor that he was not bound under the former contract would not
+        - Consideration defined in Selwyn's Nisi Prius (8th ed), p 47, which is cited and adopted by Tindal CJ, in the case Laythoarp v Bryant (1836) 2 Bing (NC) 735; claim made by the promisor that he was not bound under the former contract would not
         - have succeeded had the issue been litigated: Callisher v Bischoffsheim (1870) LR 5 QB 449; Miles v New
         - Zealand Alford Estate Co (1886) 32 Ch D 266
         - once suffered by the plaintiff, with the consent, either express or implied, of the defendant